Swanson, New Zealand: Early history

 The Swanson area is in the rohe of Te Kawerau ā Maki, a Tāmaki Māori iwi who traditionally settled in the West Auckland and Waitākere Ranges area.
 A defensive pā was found in the hills above Swanson called Pukearuhe ("Bracken Fern Hill"), and the Swanson area formed part of the walking track between Te Henga / Bethells Beach and Wai Huruhuru Manawa (Huruhuru Creek) tidal inlet, the south-western section of the Te Wai-o-Pareira / Henderson Creek.
-The Swanson Stream valley was traditionally known as Waiwhauwhaupaku, a name which refers to the Pseudopanax arboreus (five-finger tree) which profusely grew in densely forested the area, while southern Swanson was known by the name Waimoko, which refers to the skinks and geckos that were found there.
+The Swanson Stream valley was traditionally known as Waiwhauwhaupaku, a name which refers to the Pseudopanax arboreus (five-finger tree) which grew profusely in the densely forested area, while southern Swanson was known by the name Waimoko, which refers to the skinks and geckos that were found there.
 Te Kawerau ā Maki suffered hardships in the late 18th and early 19th centuries, due to influenza and the Musket Wars of the 1820s.
 When the iwi returned to their traditional lands in the 1830s, life was focused at Te Henga / Bethells Beach.
 Much of West Auckland near was sold to European purchasers in the 1850s, without the knowledge or consent of the senior rangatira of Te Kawerau ā Maki.

 Pioneer William Swanson settled in the area in 1852, logging kauri trees along the Swanson Stream and other waterways.
 By the 1870s, he was a strong critic of kauri logging practices.
 The township of Swanson was established in the mid-1880s, with many of the first residents receiving land cheaply through government settlement regimes intended to develop the area.
 In 1881, the Swanson railway station opened, connecting the area to the city of Auckland.
 The railway station became a busy depot for the kauri logging trade of the northern Waitākere Ranges, and the town developed as a service centre for people involved in the logging and kauri gum digging trades.
 Many early residents in the area established farms and orchards, supplementing their income with kauri gum digging.
 In the late 19th century, Croatian New Zealand immigrants (then commonly known as Dalmatian) worked land at Swanson, with kauri gum digging operations which were more intensive and systematic than previous efforts.

 The Swanson School opened on 18 June 1888 to serve the community.
 Prior to this, schoolchildren needed to travel to Woodhill.
 The school was the centre of the community during the late 19th century, and was a place where religious services, concerts and meetings were held.